Multiscale network renormalization: scale-invariance without geometry: Graph renormalization and scale-invariant network model

-The above considerations show that \emph{renormalizable networks are consistent with a unique specification of the FM, possibly enhanced by dyadic factors, while they are incompatible with the CM, (dc)SBM, ER and PA models.} Also, it is important to realize that, since distance-dependence has been switched off, the model in Eq.~\eqref{eq:fitness} is exactly renormalizable \emph{for any possible choice of coarse-grainings}.
+The above considerations indicate that the multiscale model is in general \emph{not} equivalent to the CM and the dcSBM, which are not scale-invariant.
+Similar considerations apply to the traditional (non-degree-corrected) SBM~\cite{SBM} (for which $p_{i,j}=B_{i,j}$) and to growing network models based on preferential attachment (PA)~\cite{PA}.
+In the latter, nodes enter sequentially into the network and the time at which a node enters determines its expected topological properties.
+There is no straightforward way to coarse-grain these models by defining block-nodes (possibly across different hierarchical levels) that respect the different expected properties of the nodes they contain.
+The above considerations show that \emph{scale-invariant networks are consistent with a unique specification of the FM, possibly enhanced by dyadic factors, while they are incompatible with the CM, (dc)SBM and PA models.} The connection to the Erd\H{o}s-R\'enyi (ER) model~\cite{ER} (for which $p_{i,j}=p$ for all $i,j$) is considered later in this paper, in Sec.~\ref{sec:ER}.
+As for the HM, while the renormalization scheme proposed in~\cite{garcia2017multiscale} does address the consistency of the graph probability across scales, the connection probability remains congruent with the hidden metric space (i.e. retains the same functional form across coarse-grainings) only if the density of links is kept sufficiently low, such that multi-edges can be neglected.
+To maintain this condition enforced across multiple agglomeration levels, the HM requires a progressive pruning of links, making the scheme different from the one considered here.
+Also, it is important to realize that, since distance-dependence has been switched off, our model in Eq.~\eqref{eq:fitness} can be renormalized exactly \emph{for any possible choice of coarse-grainings}.
 This shows that \emph{network renormalization does not require any notion of geometry} (whether hyperbolic or not) or spatial embedding.